BONNIE THRON PRINCIPAL

 The June and Tom Roberg Chair

 Thron received both a bachelor’s and a master’s degree from The Juilliard School.
 Her teachers include Lynn Harrell, Norman Fischer and Elsa Hilger.
 Thron also received a BSN from Johns Hopkins School of Nursing and worked as a nurse for several years, at Johns Hopkins Hospital and as a case manager in home care nursing, during which time she was a cello teacher at the Baltimore School for the Arts.
-Ms. Thron and her husband, clarinetist Fred Jacobowitz, have a teenage son – Pianist, clarinetist and computer whiz Louis.
+Thron and her husband, clarinetist Fred Jacobowitz, have a son—pianist, clarinetist, and computer whiz Louis.